Skip to content

 About AXS One

 AXS One is a next-generation secure access solution built upon the high-performance WireGuard architecture.
-Unlike traditional VPNs that provide broad, perimeter-based network entry, AXS One adopts a Zero Trust Network Access (ZTNA) model, operating on the principle of "never trust, always verify".
+Unlike traditional VPNs that provide broad, perimeter-based network entry, AXS One adopts a Zero Trust Network Access (ZTNA) model, operating on the principle of "never trust, always verify", requiring an explicit trust approval by a system administrator before any endpoint can establish a connection.

 By leveraging an encrypted WireGuard-based peer-to-peer overlay, client connectivity is not only lightning-fast but also context-aware.
-Beyond strong authentication, AXS One also integrates rigorous security posture checks to ensure that every connecting endpoint meets specific corporate security standards, such as required OS versions or the presence of active antivirus and EDR agents.
+Beyond strong authentication and administrator authorization, AXS One also integrates rigorous security posture checks to ensure that every admin-approved endpoint meets specific corporate security standards.

 Context-Sensitive Help

-This document provides system administrators and IT professionals with the procedures required to configure the AXS One VPN server.
-To assist with the configuration process, context-sensitive help is available directly within the interface; simply click the blue i icon located next to any configuration field for detailed descriptions and requirements.
+This document provides system administrators and IT professionals with the required steps to set up a minimal, basic configuration of the AXS One VPN server.
+To assist with the setup process, context-sensitive help is available directly within the interface; simply click the blue i icon located next to any configuration field for detailed descriptions and requirements.

 image